Hossain007Bhuiyan/Raspberry-pi-nas-server/docs/03-nextcloud-setup.md

 ## 3.9 — Fix 'Access through untrusted domain' error

-This error appears when accessing via Tailscale IP.
-Fix it by adding your IPs to trusted_domains.
+This error appears when accessing via Tailscale IP or custom domain.
+Fix it by adding all your addresses to trusted_domains.

 ```bash
 sudo nano /var/www/nextcloud/config/config.php